 We're proud of our staff and students for adapting so efficiently to the hybrid system during the academic year 2020/21.
 We're dedicated to offering the high quality, small-scale education that Maastricht University is known for, even during a pandemic.
 Working together in small groups on relevant issues in an internationally-oriented, research-based setting remains at the core of our education.

-Please note: The information below is about academic year 2021/22, period 1.
-We will inform you about the later periods at the start of the academic year.
+Please note: The information below is about academic year 2021/22, period 4.
+We will inform you about the later periods as soon as we know more.